Showing posts with label Arts and Cultural Heritage. Show all posts

 This Pandemic brought chaos and lousy energy into our lives.
 It has caused anxiety, fear, apathy, and grief.
 It killed our dreams and highest hopes.
 It made a lot of people hopeless and helpless.
 It made us believe that life is short and could suddenly be gone.

 What's the ugly side and the bitter truth this Pandemic brings?
-We cannot understand the nature of suffering.
-Our inability to prioritize what's essential versus what's unwanted.
-Our failure to see others' worth and even our worth.
+We cannot understand the nature of suffering, our inability to prioritize what's essential versus what's unwanted, and our failure to see others' worth and even our worth.

-The saddest truth is when the invisible enemy turns out to be our blind spots.
-Our inability to spot our weaknesses.
-Our failure to unleash our hidden powers and energy.
-After all these years, we're still stuck with the false beliefs of our society and the influence of the majority.
+The saddest truth is that the invisible enemy turns out to be our blind spots, our inability to spot our weaknesses, and our failure to unleash our hidden powers and energy.
+After all these years, we're still stuck with our society's false beliefs and the influence of the majority.
+It's okay to have struggled in the past; it's part of our journey.

 ©️ 2021 Del Cusay